Best Snowboards for Beginners, And What to Look For

 The Sugar Banana is their entry-level model, and the mellow rocker is just what you need for that first foray into snowboarding.

+Salomon has focused on pouring the best technology they can into the board without making it expensive.
 The result is something that will suit a beginner, but will be hard to outgrow.
-It is truly suited for any terrain out there, a great all-around board. $$$.
-Find here.
+It is truly suited for any terrain out there, a great all-around board.
+Fans like the width of the board — something that is good if you have bigger feet. $$.
+Find here on Amazon.

 Don’t let the name “Basic” fool you.
 This is a quality board with excellent materials.
 By YES’ own admission, they’ve poured way more tech into this than the price tag would suggest.